Living space in urban areas is in short supply. Apartment dwellers know this better than anyone, especially those in modern buildings.

 Five Elements of a Fabulous and Functional Balcony

 These five factors create the mood for your outdoor living space.
 They also determine how comfortable it will be.
 Keeping these elements on scale with the size of your terrace or balcony is critical.
 You want it to feel airy out there, not cramped and awkward.

 A cosy reading nook off a bedroom just needs one comfortable chair or lounge.
 If you want to have a meal, work on your laptop or entertain on your balcony, a small table and chairs is what you want.
 Another option for entertaining is to install a bar counter and high stools.
 Because storage space is in such short supply in most apartments, a bench with storage below it is an ideal piece of furniture for your terrace or balcony.

 Inside, we think carefully about the colour of our walls.
 People sometimes overlook the wall that forms part of their balcony or assume because it is the exterior of the building, they can’t do anything to it.
 Unless it is forbidden in a resident’s contract, this wall can be transformed with paint or exterior cladding.
 A white, cream or light grey cladding can brighten up a space that is in the shadow of an upstairs balcony.

 3. Don’t Forget Your Floor

 Like walls, the floor is an element that people forget they can improve on an apartment terrace or balcony.
 But also like walls, the floor is an important part of the space.
-You can add wooden decking, ceramic tiles or even artificial grass.
+You can add our low maintenance, aesthetically pleasing Teranna Composite Decking, ceramic tiles or even artificial grass.
 If the space is sufficiently sheltered from damp, you can put a rug outside.
 Colour and texture work here to set the feel of the space as much as they do indoors.